wuyingki/WorkBetter/OKEsetup.md

   ![](images/55.png)

 - If you are using an Oracle GSE account, you will be using the default **api.user** to do all provisioning work.
-Otherwise, you will use your own local user.
+Otherwise, you will use your own local user login provided by your Cloud administrator.
 By default, the local user such as **api.user** does not have the administration rights to create the Kubernetes cluster in OCI.
 Therefore you must login using the Single Sign-On (SSO) identity with administrative rights and assign the local user (**api.user**) to the admin group.
 Then log back into the local user account (**api.user**) for the rest of the lab.

 - Click **Continue** under the SSO Identity Provider box